danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#markdownToMessageEntities" name="markdownToMessageEntities">Manually convert markdown to a message and a set of entities: markdownToMessageEntities</a>

 * <a href="messages.markDialogUnread.html" name="messages.markDialogUnread">Manually mark dialog as unread: messages.markDialogUnread</a>

-* <a href="channels.viewSponsoredMessage.html" name="channels.viewSponsoredMessage">Mark a specific sponsored message as read: channels.viewSponsoredMessage</a>

 * <a href="messages.readDiscussion.html" name="messages.readDiscussion">Mark a thread as read: messages.readDiscussion</a>